Karmabunny/sprout3/README.md

 * MySQL 5.1 or later

+* Composer

 Installation
 ------------

 1. Download
 2. Extract the ZIP file somewhere
+3. Run `composer install`
-3. Load up that directory in a web browser, and browse to / (e.g. http://localhost:8080/)
+4. Load up that directory in apache/nginx+fpm, and browse to / (e.g. http://localhost:8080/)
-4. Follow the on-screen instructions
+5. Follow the on-screen instructions

 For a detailed installation walk-through see [INSTALL.md](INSTALL.md)